 3. What charging speed do I really need?

 For overnight charging, a 5W or 7.5W charger is perfectly adequate.
-If you need quicker top-ups throughout the day or want to maximize your device’s potential, look for 10W or 15W chargers, ensuring your phone and power adapter are compatible with these faster speeds.
-Remember, your device will only draw the power it needs, so future-proofing with a faster charger isn’t a bad idea.
+If you need quicker top-ups throughout the day or want to maximize your device’s potential, look for 10W or 15W chargers, ensuring your phone and power adapter are compatible with these faster speeds. your device will only draw the power it needs, so future-proofing with a faster charger isn’t a bad idea.

 4. Should I get a wireless charging pad or a stand?